Institute-for-ReWriting-World-History/the1854project/README.md

 ## Credits

-1. Greenough, George Bellas, *General sketch of the physical and geological features of British India*, 1855.
+1. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.